yoo2001818/locksmith/README.md

 The state and action should be serializable objects - JSON is preferred, however, anything can be used as long as the connector can process it.

+### Action
+Actions are processed with FIFO order (First-come-first-served), however, still action order conflicts can occur.
+Machine should be able to process the action normally even if action conflict occurs.
+Synchronizer should provide a way to sort the actions, but it's work in progress.

 ## Combining
 Lastly, combine everything together to create a synchronizer.